dbr/couchdb-python-utils/README.md

 This script facilitates validating JSON and Python datastructures, and then POST or PUTing them to a CouchDB server.

+This is tested for the 0.8x branch, but not 0.9x.
+It seems there are some small breaking changes (or perhaps just bugs ;) in 0.9, so the script may require some minor modifications before using it there.

+### Usage

+This script facilitates validating JSON and Python datastructures, and then POST or PUTing them to a CouchDB server.

-The script has one required and one optional positional parameter:
+The script has one required and one or more optional positional
+parameters:

     python doc_utils database-name
     python doc_utils database-name path/to/folder/or/file
+    python doc_utils database-name doc1.py doc2.py doc3.json doc4.js

 If you specify a folder, then the script will examine all .py, .json, and .js files in the folder, and--if they meet